jdsul/w205_2017_spring/exercise_2/README.txt

 2. type “sparse run”

 3. The application will run until killed by the user.
-To kill the application
+To kill the application press CTRL+C (Windows) or option+C (MacOS)

 4. To query the data go to postgres and connect to the tcount database.
 The data will be stored in the tweetwordcount table in that database.